oktayshakirov/crypto-wiki/automation/exchange_guidelines.md

 5. **Regulatory Compliance** (## **Regulatory Compliance**): Licenses, challenges, geographic restrictions
 6. **Points to Consider** (## **Points to Consider**): 4-5 specific points: Fee structures, risks, complexity, target users
 7. **Conclusion** (## **Conclusion**): Market position, ideal users, balanced summary.
 Must end with a mandatory final verdict sentence that sums up pros and cons in one line.
+8. **ExchangeButton Component** (MANDATORY): Add ExchangeButton component at the very end of the content with the exchange's website URL and "Join [Exchange Name]" text.

 ## Content Requirements